 Trying to furnish every single room can get quite overwhelming, which is why you should tackle each space on its own.
+Ideas take time to form, and trying to measure every single room and come up with creative uses of space will feel more like a chore than it has to be.
+If your goal is to come in under budget, be patient.
+Sloppiness leads to corner-cutting, which is the basis of buyer remorse and overspending.
 Start with your living room, and figure out what you need and what you have room for.
 When everything has been measured and purchased, that’s when you can move onto the next room.

 You can also look for ottomans that open up to reveal storage space.
 Ottomans are a perfect place to store magazines and TV remotes, both of which can easily clutter up the surface of your coffee table.